 An intriguing innovation of Microsoft’s LinkedIn is an embedded digital wallet.
 This wallet will support multiple payment options including a feature to track the payments.
 Unlike other freelancing platforms, LinkedIn’s unique idea may help it gain more attention by making the payments hassle-free.

 LinkedIn has gained millions of people from around the globe.
 The professional social-media-like platform has backed startups and job-seekers alike.
 You can tap into LinkedIn for any reliable service or for networking with the like-minds.
+LinkedIn is the best marketplace for freelancers and provide them platform to rock the market utilizing their skills in best possible way.

 Holding such a good reputation, the reportedly new freelancing platform by the company is much awaited.
 It is surely expected to bring more opportunities for creators as well as ease of finding the right people for the customers.